 Davis and Carroll also worked on radio’s The Steve Allen Show and created the 1967-69 Desilu series The Mothers-In-Law, starring Eve Arden and Kay Ballard, and the 1960 comedy The Tom Ewell Show.
 They served as producers and writers on TV’s Alice, starring Linda Lavin.

 In the Archive of American Television interview, Davis and Carroll recalled how Ball and her husband, Cuban bandleader Desi Arnaz, asked them to write a stage act that they could take on the road to convince the CBS brass that Arnaz was funny enough to star with Ball on TV.

 Ball comes up from the back of the audience and interrupts Arnaz on stage and tries to horn her way into the act.

 “Of course, they worked beautifully together and the network could see that he was funny and they said OK,” Davis recalled.
 “So the they asked Jess and Bob and me to do the I Love Lucy pilot.”

 In 1992, Carroll and Davis received the Paddy Chayefsky Laurel Award from the WGA.

 Davis became one of the first female writers hired at CBS Radio, seizing the opportunity with many of the men gone to serve in World War II.

-The Indianapolis native was married twice, with her first husband TV producer Quinn Martin.
+The Indianapolis native was married twice; her first husband was TV producer Quinn Martin.
 Carroll died in January 2007.